junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean: Come on, it's like putting two nuclear together and hope they don't explode!
 What's the odds?

 <br>

+poke Michael, remind him last year (s11) Chuck needed help from archangel and he turned to Lucifer for help, didn't even cross his mind to save Michael from Cage, hardly his favorite son

+they try to poke Michael: "Michael is God's favorite soldier, but Lucifer is his favorite son."

+Michael retort: "just lDean is John's favorite soldier, Sam is his favorite son.")

 They all agree Dean should get nowhere close to Michael and same goes for Sam and Lucifer, so Sam and Rowena go to Michael, Dean and Cas go to Lucifer